 On the Road: Always follow the rules of the road and adhere to the following guidelines:

 Learn more about winter safety from the winter weather safety guide which can be found on the official New Jersey Office of Emergency Management website where you can access, download, and print out valuable winter storm-related information from the state's foremost emergency management site free of charge and available anytime day or night.
 Sign up for the NJ OEM Twitter and Facebook pages, by logging onto their Home Page and clicking on Social Media.
+You can also sign up for the emergency alert notifications by visiting the individual county OEM page.

 Winter Weather Vehicle Safety Tips